FAA Part 145 Recordkeeping Standards: Procedural Workflow for Digital Compliance Pipelines

 Compliance Integration Notes

-3. Audit Export: The audit_log list demonstrates in-memory chaining.
-For production deployment, serialize AuditEvent objects to an append-only database (e.g., PostgreSQL with table partitioning, or a write-once object storage bucket) and expose the chain for auditor verification.
+3. Audit export — the audit_log list demonstrates in-memory chaining.
+For production deployment, serialize AuditEvent objects to an append-only database (e.g., PostgreSQL with INSERT-only table policies, or a write-once object storage bucket) and expose the chain for auditor verification.